jcbrandonsu/Stochastic-Processes/README.md

 # Stochastic-Processes

-This repository contains Python code that I wrote for a Stochastic Process course (PSTAT 160B) at UCSB.
+This repository contains Python code for the Stochastic Process course (PSTAT 160B) at the (UCSB).
+The project focuses on simulating and analyzing various stochastic processes, including Poisson Processes, Continuous Markov Chain, Brownian Motion, Black-Scholes Model.

-It covers three parts: Poisson Process simulation, continuous time Markov Chain Simulation, and Brownian Motion simulation, and Black-Scholes pricing.